w3ia/time_tracker/README.md

-# Punchcard — personal time ledger
+# Punchcard: Personal Time Ledger

 A zero-dependency, single-page time tracker.
-Vanilla JS, no build step, no server-side anything — all data lives in your browser's `localStorage`.
+Vanilla JS, no build step, no server-side anything.
+All data lives in your browser's `localStorage`.

 ## Run it